How to Choose a Cruise Itinerary

 Ask yourself if you want to wake up to gorgeous, uninterrupted views of the sea or the landscape of exciting cities ripe for exploring.
 Some itineraries are more destination-focused and may even visit a port of call each day.
 Others include days at sea, so you’ll have time to enjoy more of the ship’s onboard amenities.

 Some itineraries will spend a full day in a destination, and some include late-night or even overnight stays in port, which provides an opportunity for a deeper dive into the culture—perhaps a meal or nighttime entertainment ashore.

-Experienced cruisers know, and first-timers quickly learn, days at sea are not to be feared but rather bring both exciting onboard activities and uninterrupted time to relax.
-Head the gym, visit the spa, read a book, attend a wine tasting or cooking class, play a game at the casino, take a nap, and otherwise enjoy your version of a perfect cruise vacation.
+Experienced cruisers know, and first-timers quickly learn, days at sea are not to be feared but rather bring both exciting things to do on a cruise and uninterrupted time to relax.
+Head to the gym, visit the spa, read a book, attend a wine tasting or cooking class, play a game at the casino, take a nap, and otherwise enjoy your version of a perfect cruise vacation.

 Ready to take the next step in planning your perfect cruise?
 Browse itineraries on our website and book your dream getaway today.